norvig/paip-lisp/docs/chapter17.md

 The macro `defdiagram` calls `construct-diagram` to do the real work.
 It would be feasible to have `defdiagram` expand into a `defvar,` making the names be special variables.
-But then it would be the user`'s` responsibility to make copies of such a variable before passing it to a destructive function.
+But then it would be the user's responsibility to make copies of such a variable before passing it to a destructive function.
 Instead, I use `put-diagram` and `diagram` to put and get diagrams in a table, `diagram` retrieves the named diagram and makes a copy of it.
 Thus, the user cannot corrupt the original diagrams stored in the table.
 Another possibility would be to have `defdiagram` expand into a function definition for `name` that returns a copy of the diagram.